DrDongSi/Ca-Backbone-Prediction/README.md

 In addition to the input and output path we can also provide a JSON file containing threshold values for each protein using `-t THRESHOLD_FILE `.
 If this file is not provided threshold values are determined automatically which can lead to worse prediction results.

+Another optional JSON file that can be passed is the hide dusts json file using `-d HIDEDUSTS_FILE`.
+If this file is not provided results can be slightly worse due to dust noise.

 An optional flag `-s` followed by a number `n` can be passed as an argument to skip the first `n` prediction steps.
 > Skipping prediction steps is only possible if the results of the skipped steps are already available in the output path